 If Fights With Your Partner Turn Into Huge Blowouts On The Reg, Experts Suggest This

-I used to be friends with a couple who I had to stop spending time with, because everytime we all got together they would inevitably have a blowout fight — usually in public and usually over something petty.
+I used to be friends with a couple who I had to stop spending time with, because every time we all got together they would inevitably have a blowout fight — usually in public over something petty.
 The first few times it happened, I was shocked to see how quickly it escalated from bickering to raised voices and name calling.
 Over time, I came to almost expect it.
 Not great.
 Unsurprisingly, they eventually divorced because when fights with your partner always turn into huge blowouts, it's probably a pretty big red flag that there are deeper issues in the relationship.

 Relationship coach Brenda Della Casa agrees.
-"It’s perfectly normal, even healthy, to have disagreements with your partner but having blow out fights showcases several concerning behaviors in a relationship: a lack of communication, respect and control over oneself being the most obvious," she tell Elite Daily.
+"It’s perfectly normal, even healthy, to have disagreements with your partner, but having blow-out fights showcases several concerning behaviors in a relationship: a lack of communication, respect and control over oneself being the most obvious," she tell Elite Daily.

 Don’t confuse anger for passion.

 Do you equate the anger of a blow-up fight with passion?
 If so, the experts warn this is an unhealthy pattern in your relationship.
 “Many times, high drama and toxic habits such as yelling and stonewalling are cloaked under the name of 'passion' and 'fire' when in reality there’s never an excuse to treat your partner with disrespect,” warns Della Casa.